BMcKiernan/DjangoDBProject/README.md

 Then hold CTRL and click the link that is generated in the terminal

-For after you've seen the project and want to exit the virutalenv - sh$- deactivate
+For after you've seen the project and want to exit the virutalenv just type "deactivate" in the terminal.